 Faculty at Drake Law School are both scholars and experienced lawyers.
 You will find the professors outstanding, accessible and personally supportive.
 All Drake Law School faculty teach courses in which LL.M. credits can be earned.
 Please visit our faculty profiles for a complete list of Drake Law School faculty and their areas of expertise.
 The following faculty teach specifically in the areas of Business Law, Constitutional Law, Environmental Law, Human Rights and Global Citizenship, and Sustainable Development.

 Professor Hunter R. Clark

-, Richard M. and Anita Calkins Distinguished Professor of Law, is co-author of a course book, Environmental Law Practice (Carolina Acad.
+, Richard M. and Anita Calkins Distinguished Professor of Law, is co-author of a coursebook, Environmental Law Practice (Carolina Acad.
 Press, 3d ed.
-2010), and articles on environmental law and land use control.
-He is co-founder of a public interest environmental law firm, Midwest Environmental Justice Advocates, and serves as the group’s managing attorney.
+2010), and numerous articles on environmental law and land use control.
+He has represented a variety of clients, from public interest groups to Fortune 500 companies, in environmental litigation.
 He is on the board of editors of the Environmental Law Review, an international journal.
 Professor Anderson received his B.S. with honors from the University of Kansas and his J.D. from Stanford Law School, Order of the Coif.

 Professor Neil D. Hamilton